amzn/style-dictionary/docs/formats.md

       // the `dictionary` object now has `usesReference()` and
       // `getReferences()` methods. `usesReference()` will return true if
       // the value has a reference in it. `getReferences()` will return
-      // the reference to the whole token so that you can access its
+      // an array of references to the whole tokens so that you can access its
       // name or any other attributes.
       if (dictionary.usesReference(token.original.value)) {
         // Note: make sure to use `token.original.value` because